anoma/namada/tech-specs/src/explore/design/ledger/tx-execution.md

     code: Vec<u8>
     // Arbitrary data
     data: Vec<u8>,
-    // Set of validators whose VPs should be triggered by this tx
+    // Set of addresses whose VPs should be triggered by this tx
-    validators: HashSet<Address>,
+    verifiers: HashSet<Address>,
     gas_limit: TODO,
 }
 ```